xiaonia/kotlin-web-site/pages/docs/reference/extensions.md

 Extensions do not actually modify classes they extend.
 By defining an extension, you do not insert new members into a class, but merely make new functions callable with the dot-notation on variables of this type.

-We would like to emphasize that extension functions are dispatched **statically**, i.e. they are not virtual by receiver type.
+<span style="color:red;">We would like to emphasize that extension functions are dispatched **statically**, i.e. they are not virtual by receiver type.</span>
-This means that the extension function being called is determined by the type of the expression on which the function is invoked, not by the type of the result of evaluating that expression at runtime.
-For example:
+<span style="color:red;">This means that the extension function being called is determined by the type of the expression on which the function is invoked,
+not by the type of the result of evaluating that expression at runtime. </span>For example:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">